105: The Corpse Vanishes

 Ponch, Jon, follow ‘em.

-CHiPs was a TV series about two motorcycle cops with the California Highway Patrol, played by Erik Estrada (Officer Frank “Ponch” Poncherello) and Larry Wilcox (Officer Jon Baker).
+CHiPs was a TV series about two motorcycle cops with the California Highway Patrol, Officer Frank “Ponch” Poncherello (Erik Estrada) and Officer Jon Baker (Larry Wilcox).
 It aired from 1977 to 1983.

-That wouldn’t happen if he had Thrush pipes on it.
+That wouldn’t happen if he had Thrush pipes on it, I'm sure of it.

 Thrush is a maker of automotive parts, primarily mufflers.
 It's been in business since 1966.